christian-taillon/infosec-interview-questions/itsec-admin.md

 ## Cryptographic
 What is SSL and how does it work?
 ```
-Wraps TCP session in encrypted tunnel to secure data in packets.
+Wraps TCP session in the encrypted tunnel to secure data in packets.
 ```

 What's the difference between encoding, encrypting, and hashing?
 What is each used for?
 ```
 encoding - (AVAILABILITY) reversible transformation of data format to preserve data usability
-encrypting - (CONFIDENTIALITY) secure encoding of data to allow only authorized access to decrypt to reveal original text
+encrypting - (CONFIDENTIALITY) secure encoding of data to allow only authorized access to decrypt to reveal the original text
-hasing - (INTEGRITY) one way unique(ish) summary of data used for integrity
+hashing - (INTEGRITY) one way unique(ish) summary of data used for integrity
 ```

 How does encryption work?
   - Symmetric and Asymmetric
 ```
 Symmetric - private key used to encrypt and decrypt
-Asymmetric - a public key is used to encrypt and a separate private key is used to decrypt
+Asymmetric - a public key is used to encrypt, and a separate private key is used to decrypt
 ```

 What is a salted hash and what does it protect against?
 ```
-A salt is random data that is applied to a hashed password stored in the password database to protect against known hash attacks
+A salt is random data that is applied to a hashed password stored in the password database to protect against known hash attacks.
 ```

 ## Open-Ended Questions:
-Can you list 5 common TCP ports and their protocols.
+Can you list five common TCP ports and their protocols?

-Choose either XSRF, XXS, Phishing, SQL Injection attack.
-Describe two attacks and how to detect and prevent them?
+Choose either XSRF, XXS, Phishing, or SQL Injection attack.
+Describe two attacks and how to detect and prevent them.

 What are some steps you would take to secure a server?